2016moreno/OperatingSystems/Project 2/README.txt

 Q7: Why is it important, even on single-processor machines, to keep the critical sections as small as possible?

+To have a low margin of error, such as like in the openTDD extra credit, it's better to have well organized critical sections so that your program runs better.

 Q8: Why is spin-waiting without yielding usually inefficient?

+It will starve your program because there's no yielding of the priority of processes involved.

 Q9: When might spin-waiting without yielding or blocking actually be *more* efficient?

+Less extras required, can just run the program without any checks.

 Step 6: Monitoring Progress
 ---------------------------